fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 `start` is the name we give to the *task* that will run our program.
 We are going to create a lot of different tasks in this `scripts` object throughout this tutorial. `start` is typically the name given to the default task of an application.
 Some other standard task names are `stop` and `test`.

-`package.json` must be a valid JSON file, which means that you cannot have trailing commas.
-So be careful when editing manually your `package.json` file.
+`package.json` must be a valid JSON file, which means you cannot have trailing commas.
+So be careful when manually editing your `package.json` file.

 * **Run:** `yarn start`